Things to do

 Let's Walk Down The Path With A Beautiful View

-The length of the path is 1.8km long.
+The length of the path is 1.8km.
 Try walking slowly to be in the path as if you were a philosopher.
-Not only the trees are planted in a row, but also the sounds of the river running will make you feel relaxed.
+The trees planted in rows and the murmur of the river will make you feel relaxed.
 There are famous sightseeing spots along the way including Ginkaku-ji Temple, Honen-in Temple, Eikan-do Temple, and more.
-You could walk around and around all of them by foot in half a day.
+You could walk around all of them by foot in half a day.
 There are some benches on the way as well to take breaks.
-It is recommended to have a seat and ...morebe surrounded by nature.
+I recommend you sit down and enjoy being surrounded by nature.

 Must See !